bl4ck720/gam.domain/README.txt

-# gam.domain
---
-A script to assist with switching OAuth files for GAM when using multiple Google Workspace instances.
---

 1) Place both the domain.txt and gam.domain.py files into GAM's installed directory.

 2) Open up gam.domain.py and fill in variables with the domain information and Oauth file directories.